 If you’ve considered all the benefits and drawbacks associated with investing in a winery and still believe it represents a sound investment decision for yourself, here are the steps you’ll need to follow to successfully invest:

-· Conduct research: Prior to purchasing a winery, you’ll need to conduct a lot of research.
+Before purchasing a winery, you’ll need to conduct a lot of research.
 As with any investment, you have to possess a thorough understanding of the land you’re purchasing and the amount of money and time you’ll have to spend before the winery can become profitable.

-· Consider the amount you can invest: Take a hard look at your finances, and determine how much money you’re ultimately willing and able to invest in your winery.
+Take a hard look at your finances, and determine how much money you’re ultimately willing and able to invest in your winery.
 While vineyards can become quite profitable over time, they require a significant amount of investment at the outset.
 Prepare for this accordingly.

-· Calculate expenses: Once you’ve determined your budget, try to work out how much money you’ll spend initially, then year-over-year, until your winery reaches profitability.
+Once you’ve determined your budget, try to work out how much money you’ll spend initially, then year-over-year, until your winery reaches profitability.
 You’ll have to invest in equipment, hire staff to help brew the wine and potentially develop tasting spaces and winemaking facilities on your site.

 Succeeding in wine

-· Wait for profitability: It will take a significant amount of time for your vineyard to achieve profitability.
+It will take a significant amount of time for your vineyard to achieve profitability.
 You need to be prepared to wait – even if it takes one or two years longer than initially expected.
 Make sure you have the liquidity necessary to continue supporting your investment, or you may end up in serious trouble.

-· Consider investment alternatives: Owning a full-blown winery isn’t right for every investor.
+Owning a full-blown winery isn’t right for every investor.
 If you like the idea of investing in wine, however, consider alternative investment options.
 Some wineries, for instance, may allow investors the opportunity to create branded partnerships.
 Alternatively, you might consider purchasing investment-quality wine to store in your wine cellar.

 Growing grapes to grow your portfolio